gammapy/gammapy/CONTRIBUTING.md

 Reporting Issues
 ----------------

-When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue along with details of the operating system and `Gammapy` version you are using.
+When opening an issue to report a problem or request for a new feature, please try to provide a minimal code example that reproduces the issue along with details of the operating system and `Gammapy` version you are using.